-The majority of factories contain materials or carry out processes which present a high fire risk or possibly an explosion hazard.
+The majority of factories contain material or carry out processes which present a high fire risk or possibly an explosion hazard.
 Such areas should preferably be in separate buildings, sufficiently isolated from the main production area that the possibility of fire spread by radiation is suitably reduced.
-If complete isolation is not possible, the high hazard area should be isolated from the main production area by walls and if not taken to the full height of the building, by ceilings both of which should have a standard of fire resistance comparable with the fire-load and in no case less than half is a an hour.
+If complete isolation is not possible, the high hazard area should be isolated from the main production area by walls and if not taken to the full height of the building, by ceilings both of which should have a standard of fire resistance comparable with the fire-load.
 Such areas should, for preference adjoin the external wall.